 Methicillin Resistant Staphylococcus aureus (MRSA) infections are becoming increasingly difficult to treat.
-These S. aureus bacteria have developed resistance to Methicillin, the previous antibiotic of choice.
-Vancomycin is one of the last lines of defence against these potentially fatal bacteria however some organisms have been detected which also show resistance to this antibiotic.
+These S.aureus bacteria have developed resistance to Methicillin, the previous antibiotic of choice.
+Vancomycin in one of the last lines of defence against these potentially fatal bacteria however some organisms have been detected with also show resistance to this.